Restore Your Tooth. Stronger Protection. Natural look.

 For full mouth or full jaw rehabilitation cases and aesthetic cases, a possible study model or wax up impressions may also be taken.

-After discussing on crown material and confirming crowns treatment plan, your teeth is preped for crowns.
+After discussing on crown material and confirming your treatment plan, your teeth is preped for crowns.
 The tooth receiving the crown may be filed to make room for the crown or built up to fill missing tooth structure to support the crown.

 After tooth reshaping, your prosthodontist make a tooth impression either through moulds or with a digital intraoral scanner.